 - a shortage of estrogen or testosterone

-- problems with mineral absorption, such as celiac disease
+- issues with mineral absorption, such as celiac disease

 Medications that raise the risk include: